alumxi22/website/content/giving/capital.md

 #### Our Goal

 Our goal is to create an endowment that can pay the property taxes on 253 Commonwealth from the interest.
 After this goal is met, we would like to continue to grow this endowment to cover all the remaining fixed costs associated with the house (insurance, sufficient heat to make sure pipes don’t burst, etc).
 Besides ensuring our survival, this would also let us fund repairs and improvements from operating cash flows without having to further mortgage the property just to keep it standing.

 We want to raise $1.22 million dollars over 10 years, with an initial milestone of $222,222 by Graduation Day 2022, and ongoing donations of
-\$69,000/year thereafter These funds would be put into a highly rated bond fund or other investment, and the interest payments would be earmarked for our fixed costs (property taxes, mortgage payments, and the like).
+$69,000/year thereafter.
+These funds would be put into a highly rated bond fund or other investment, and the interest payments would be earmarked for our fixed costs.

-While this is a large sum, we _can_ get there -- If every alum donates
-\$2,222 we would exceed our final goal.
-We know that not everybody will be able to make this contribution.
-Please don’t let our ambitious goals keep you from contributing.
-And if you can provide more, please do.
+While this is a large sum, we _can_ get there -- if If every alum donates just one more housebill ($2222+), we would exceed our final goal.
+We know that not everybody will be able to make this contribution, but anything helps.
+And if you can provide more, please do!

 #### Honig’s Heroes Matching Fund